 With a reverse mortgage, an eligible homeowner borrows money against the home's equity.
 Interest accrues monthly and you don't need to repay the loan until you move or die.
 Instead, accrued interest is added to the loan balance, so the figure is calculated every month.
 Many older homeowners use reverse mortgages to supplement their income during retirement.

 Reverse mortgages can also help reduce monthly housing expenses (no more monthly payments), increase cash flow, or pay for home repairs or improvements for older people who are aging on site.
 If you get a reverse mortgage of any kind, you get a loan in which you apply for a loan against the equity of your home.
 You should plan to stay in your home in the near future if you are considering a reverse mortgage.
 Unlike a regular mortgage where the owner makes payments to the lender, with a reverse mortgage, the lender pays the landlord.

-Inverted home loans generally need to be repaid when you move out of the house, sell it, or die.
-With a reversed home loan, the amount the homeowner owes the lender increases, not decreases, over time.
+Reverse mortgages generally need to be repaid when you move out of the house, sell it or die.
+With a reversed home loan, the amount the homeowner owes the lender increases not decreases over time.
 Unlike a reverse mortgage, you'll have to make monthly payments and lenders will evaluate your income and credit when reviewing your application.
 A home equity conversion mortgage is a federally backed loan that is regulated by the Federal Housing Administration (FHA) and the U.